szepeviktor/debian-server-tools/CV.md

 My main activity is **proactive** maintenance of HTTP-based services: an application, an API or a website.
 These experiences could mean valuable feedback for your development team.
-(*Traffic light example: a developer sees the green light, I see red and amber.*)
+(*Traffic light example :vertical_traffic_light: a developer sees the green light, I see red and amber.*)
 My focus is on security&safety and performance.

 I build and monitor Debian-based web-servers.
 Email delivery is on my radar.